-Even after paying their debt to society, the 65 million men and women with criminal records in America continue to face the "second prison," systematic and often life-long barriers to second chance opportunities.
+Even after paying their debt to society, the 70 million men and women with criminal records in America continue to face systematic and often lifelong barriers to second chance opportunities.
+As Christians, we ought to celebrate redemption and allow people to give back to society at their highest potential.
 After someone has completed their traditional sentence, Prison Fellowship believes only restrictions to personal liberty that have a demonstrated and substantial link to protecting public safety should be permissible.
-Even in these limited cases, the restrictions should be anticipated at the time of sentencing as part of the defendant's proportional punishment and notification of all such consequences should be given to the defendant during the trial process.
+Even in these limited cases, the restrictions should be anticipated at the time of sentencing as part of the defendant's proportional punishment, and notification of all such consequences should be given to the defendant during the trial process.

 Accordingly, Prison Fellowship has supported advocacy campaigns to lift bans that prevent people with criminal records from voting and accessing student financial aid, nutrition assistance, housing access, occupational licensing, and other employment opportunities.
 We played a leading role in passage and reauthorization of the Second Chance Act, which provides funding for reentry programs like mentoring and job training.
 We continue to be an active voice highlighting the power of redemption and second chances, as demonstrated in testimony before Congress regarding the importance of entrepreneurship among the formerly incarcerated and challenges to reentry.xii